-If there is something cats love more than anything else, it’s the art of sleeping.
+If there is something cats love more than anything else, it’s sleeping.

-A grown-up feline can sleep for anywhere between 12 and 16 hours a day.
-Regardless of how playful your kitty is, it may sleep all day long, especially during its first several months.
+A full-grown feline can sleep between 12 and 16 hours a day.
 Young kittens aged six months or less can spend 20 hours per day asleep.

-You may find it sleeping basically anywhere – on the window, in its bed, in your bed, on the couch, in your wardrobe, on the countertop, under the sofa – as long as it feels protected and cozy, the cat will sleep anywhere it wants to, even if you think that it seems like the most uncomfortable place on the planet!
+You may find your cat sleeping anywhere – on the window, in its bed, in your bed, on the couch, in your wardrobe, on the countertop, even under the sofa.
+As long as it feels protected and cozy, the cat will sleep anywhere, even if you think that its choice of location seems like the most uncomfortable place on the planet!

 Some cats prefer sleeping next to their owners, especially if they are extremely affectionate.
-One such breed is the Sphynx cat, which is always seeking the warmest place in the house.
+One such breed is the Sphynx cat, which always seeks the warmest place in the house.

 But regardless of your fluffy pal’s sleeping corner and daily routine, its sleeping position can tell you a lot about your pet’s feelings and the way it perceives its surroundings.